Minimal models for $g-2$ and dark matter confront asymptotic safety: Quartic couplings in model

 One direct consequence of $\lam_{hS}^{\ast}=0$ is that the low-energy value of the portal coupling $\lam_{hS}$ is negligibly small, so that WIMP annihilation proceeds predominantly through the bulk mechanism.
 Another one, is that the scalar mass terms in \refeq{eq:sca_pot} do not receive large renormalization from additive contributions to the beta functions, $\beta_{\mu^2}\sim \lam_{hS}\,\mu_S^2 $ and $\beta_{\mu_S^2}\sim \lam_{hS}\,\mu^2$, and they thus remain natural.

-Equations~(\ref{eq:lam})-(\ref{eq:lamhs}) are modified in $M_2$ and $M_3$ by terms involving the SU(2)$_L\times$U(1)$_{Y}$ gauge couplings, which kick in as $S$ is not a singlet in those models.
-The same set of interactive fixed points as in \reftable{tab:fpval} will correspond in $M_2$ and $M_3$ to an interactive $\lam_{hS}^{\ast}\neq 0$.
+Equations~(\ref{eq:lam})-(\ref{eq:lamhs}) are modified in $M_2$, $M_3$, $M_6$, and $M_{10}$ by terms involving the gauge couplings of SU(2)$_L\times$U(1)$_{Y}$, which kick in as $S$ is not a gauge singlet in those models.
+The same set of interactive fixed points as in \reftable{tab:fpval} will correspond in $M_2$, $M_3$, $M_6$ and $M_{10}$ to an interactive $\lam_{hS}^{\ast}\neq 0$.
 The overall conclusion does not change, however, as one still remains with the freedom of adjusting $f_{\lam}$ to yield a pseudo-Gaussian fixed point along irrelevant directions for the three quartic couplings.
 Moreover, the same conclusion holds if the system is extended by additional quartic couplings.